Disclosure Requirements - Slovenia

 This applies to shareholders with positions in companies that have shares traded on the Ljubljana Stock Exchange (LjSE) or to shareholders with positions in companies that do not have shares traded on the LjSE but have at least 250 shareholders or more than EUR 4 million share capital as published in their Annual Report.

 The obligation to disclose falls on the shareholder and the beneficial owner.

 Directive (EU) 2017/828 of 17 May 2017 amending Directive 2007/36/EC with regard to the encouragement of long-term shareholder engagement (the second shareholder’s rights directive “SRD II”) has been transposed on 24 February 2021 into local Company`s Act (Zakon o Gospodarskih družbah - ZGD-1K).

 The implementation law includes both the changes as described in the directive and the implementing regulation.
-The provision that are described in the directive SRD II will come into force as of 24 August 2021.
+The provisions that are described in the directive SRD II have come into force as of 24 August 2021.

 Obligations to report threshold crossings

 There are no general ownership restrictions in the Slovenian securities market with regard to publicly available equities.